 Conclusion (Evidence of the Soul & Heaven from Near Death Experiences, VI)

+Do near death experience provide evidence for heaven?
 The studies of near death experiences mentioned in previous posts give considerable, probative evidence of transphysical consciousness after bodily death which is not explained by current physicalist explanations, and unlikely to be explained by future ones.

 In view of this, and the preponderance of evidence for a positive, loving experience after bodily death, we now have an ultimate context in which to interpret happiness and suffering.